Read up on studies

 Increase my knowledge

 The use of genomics has the potential to further transform assisted reproduction.
-In this recorded webinar we discuss the latest technologies that have potential applications in IVF.
+In this innovative and educational webinar we will discuss the latest technologies that have potential applications in IVF.
 Listen to our expert speakers who will share their experience of current and future trends.Watch webinar

-In this recorded webinar, we will get insights from experts in the field of PGT-A in assisted reproduction.
+In this webinar, we will get insights from experts in the field of Preimplantation Genetic Testing for Aneuploidy in assisted reproduction.
 Our presenters will share retrospective data from PGT-A in highly successful programs, synergistic technologies to improve outcomes, and the future applications currently being investigated in research programs.Watch webinar

 The use of genomics in assisted reproduction has transformed IVF around the world.
 In this recorded webinar, you will join us for a rediscovery of Karyomapping PGT-M technology, including the ability to solve challenging cases, and an overview of the pivotal role of the clinician and genetic counsellor.Watch webinar

-In this recorded version, you will join us for a rediscovery of Karyomapping PGT-M technology, including challenging cases solved and the concurrent detection of aneuploidies.
+In this webinar, you will join us for a rediscovery of Karyomapping PGT-M technology, including challenging cases solved and the concurrent detection of aneuploidies.
 Gain an understanding of the journey from a genetic counsellor’s perspective and discover the benefits of the comprehensive PGT-M solution.Watch webinar

 Using PGS and time-lapse in synergy will enhance your decision making